-ARTICLE I – Governance of the College
+ARTICLE II– Governance of the College

 This Constitution establishes the general principles that shall guide the governance of the College of Public Health and Health Professions (hereinafter PHHP).
 This Constitution is governed by and subordinate to the University Constitution, the policies and directives of the Florida Board of Governors, the University of Florida Board of Trustees, and the University of Florida Health Science Center.
 Operating within these contexts and within the provisions of this Constitution, governance shall be shared between the administration of the College and the faculty as represented in the Faculty Council (defined in Section 5).

-ARTICLE II – The Faculty
+ARTICLE III – The Faculty

 Section 1 – Membership of the Faculty

-B. Faculty members within a department may recommend individuals to the department chair for appointments as adjunct, affiliate, provisional, courtesy, emeritus, and visiting faculty.
+- Faculty members within a department may recommend individuals to the department chair for appointments as adjunct, affiliate, provisional, courtesy, emeritus, and visiting faculty.
 These appointees may speak, and/or vote on departmental matters at the option of the departmental faculty.
 The rights and privileges of these appointments shall be specified at the time of the appointment.
 Individuals with these departmental appointments do not vote on College matters.

-Section 2 – Faculty Rights
+Section 2 – Rights of the Faculty

-A. The faculty believes that academic freedom and responsibility are essential to the full development of a university and apply to teaching, research, and service.
+- The faculty believes that academic freedom and responsibility are essential to the full development of a university and apply to teaching, research, and service.
 Therefore, the faculty must be free to cultivate a spirit of inquiry and scholarly criticism and to examine ideas in an atmosphere of freedom.

-C. All decisions regarding tenure, promotion, sabbatical leaves, salaries, salary increases and evaluations, and all results of those decisions, shall be made known to the individual faculty member in a timely manner.
+- All decisions regarding tenure, promotion, sabbatical leaves, salaries, salary increases and evaluations, and all results of those decisions, shall be made known to the individual faculty member in a timely manner.
 Faculty members have the right, in a timely manner, to appeal such decisions consistent with applicable policies and procedures and to expect a timely reply, as defined within the relevant College, University, and legislative documents.

-D. On all matters relating to tenure and promotion, faculty members have the right to promptly receive the results of departmental votes, the College Tenure and Promotion Committee recommendation, the chair’s letter and the dean’s letter and recommendation.
+- On all matters relating to tenure and promotion, faculty members have the right to promptly receive the results of departmental votes, the College Tenure and Promotion Committee recommendation, the chair’s letter and the dean’s letter and recommendation.

-E. The faculty has the right to assemble to discuss matters of concern to the faculty.
+- The faculty has the right to assemble to discuss matters of concern to the faculty.

-F. All faculty members have the right, in accordance with University Policy, to view and comment on information about themselves kept in any official personnel files within the College or department.
+- All faculty members have the right, in accordance with University Policy, to view and comment on information about themselves kept in any official personnel files within the College or department.

 Section 3 – Responsibilities of the Faculty